 7. Understand the potential scope of following a program abroad

-Continuing your higher education abroad can be a somewhat intimidating endeavor to undertake.
-It’s easy to make a wrong decision and stay stuck with something that doesn’t actually align with your career goals.
-As an international student, make sure that you are aware of these factors before considering your options overseas.
+Continuing your higher education abroad can be an intimidating endeavor.
+It is easy to make a decision that does not align with your academic or career goals.
+As an international student, make sure that you understand these factors before comparing your options overseas.

 We hope that this article on how to choose universities abroad for Iranian students was informative.
-Make sure to also check out our Scholarships Page for different information on scholarships and universities across the globe!
+Make sure to also check out the available courses for Iranian students and the Scholarships Page!